Getting Started: Types of Salvias for Zone 7

 - Barnstable, Massachusetts.

-The interactive USDA Plant Hardiness Zone Map uses two shades of light green to indicate zones 7a and 7b.
-At Flowers by the Sea, we do not use these subzones, because many factors affect a sage's success -- such as microclimates and beneficial placement in a yard -- and some may be more important than a half-zone difference.
+The interactive USDA Plant Hardiness Zone Map uses two shades of light green to indicate subzones 7a and 7b.
+At Flowers by the Sea, we use the broader classification of the zone number and do not use the subzones indicated by the letters "a" and "b."
+This is because many factors affect a sage's success -- such as microclimates and beneficial placement in a yard -- and some may be more important than a half-zone difference.

 Zone information is important but is not precise in predicting a plant's survival.
 For example, gardeners who like to experiment with cold tolerance often will try growing Salvias one zone warmer than the zone in which they live.
 They may place such a plant near a sunny brick wall, heavily mulch it in winter or provide other protection.